 “Children in refugee camps experience extremely high levels of anxiety and stress.
 As well as being detrimental to health and wellbeing, chronic stress in the formative years can cause lifelong negative impacts on health and development,” says Freya, (pictured below, left), an inspiring and compassionate teacher who set up the Children’s Centre with a colleague a year ago,

 “One of the main aims of the Children’s Centre is to provide a space where children feel safe and calm to help them build resilience to adverse experiences and improve health and wellbeing.
 We do this in many ways such as by supporting a core team of long term volunteers so the children always see a familiar face, maintaining the same routine and structure to each day and using positive behaviour management strategies.
 Sensory activities and positive physical touch are also essential for helping calm, soothe and regulate a child’s emotions.
-We are always looking for new activities that promote relaxation so we were very pleased to find out more about Story Massage.”
+We are always looking for new activities that promote relaxation so we were very pleased to find out more about the Story Massage Programme.”

-Challenges of Story Massage Sessions for Refugees
+Challenges of Sessions for Refugees

 - poor concentrations levels, the children find it hard to focus for any length of time